 If impacts are incommensurable, CBA cannot be applied anymore.
 Methods like multiple criteria decision-making (MCDM) or multi-attributes decision-making (MADM) are possible ways to solve the problem.
-While multiple attribute utility theory (MAUT) is a MADM method, which specifies utility functions to describe stakeholders' preferences, Analytical hierarchy process (AHP) does not attempt this.
+While multiple attribute utility theory (MAUT) is a MADM method which specifies utility functions to describe stakeholders' preferences, Analytical hierarchy process (AHP) does not attempt this.
 Instead, AHP uses a series of pair-wise comparisons to elicit stakeholders' preferences.
-It remains unclear whether the use of this more stakeholder oriented methods are practical useful and if the costs are justifiable when multiple stakeholders can be found on local, regional and global levels.
+It remains however unclear whether the use of these more stakeholder-oriented methods is practical useful and if their costs are justifiable when multiple stakeholders are scattered at local, regional and global levels.

-Easy to adapt methods - an example
+Farm level - an example

-By analyzing the output of an aquaculture farm in terms of sustainability, one aspect could be the eco-efficiency, i.e. the resources used to produce a certain amount of a product.
-An indicator could be the Food Conversion Ratio (FCR) or the Biomass harvested per kilo/number of fingerlings.
-Similar farms in terms of species and environmental conditions could be compared in a benchmarking process and best-practices could be shared.
-This may be a very cost-effective and pragmatic way to improve a business e.g. in terms of sustainability.
+One aspect of environmental sustainability is, by analyzing the output of an aquaculture farm, the eco-efficiency, i.e. the resources used to produce a certain amount of seafood.
+An indicator of this could be the Food Conversion Ratio (FCR) or the Biomass harvested per kilo/number of fingerlings.
+Similar farms in terms of species and environmental conditions could be compared in a benchmarking process and bestpractices could be shared.
+This may be a very cost-effective and pragmatic way to improve a business e.g. in terms of eco-efficiency.
 The knowledge and service could and maybe should be done by independent scientists.

-If someone is interested in economic efficiency, classical indicators for production efficiency and profitability could be applied: Net yield, growth rate, net farm income, rate of return on assets, rate of return on equity, return of labor, etc. Here benchmarking is also an appropriate method to find best-practice examples.
-A possible obstacle to apply this method may be confidentiality reasons.
+If someone is interested in economic efficiency, classic indicators for production efficiency and profitability could be applied: Net yield, growth rate, net farm income, rate of return on assets, rate of return on equity, return to labor etc. Here benchmarking is also an appropriate method to find best-practice examples.
+A possible obstacle to apply this method may be data availability for confidentiality reasons.